atsikiridis/atsikiridis.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Welcome!
 I am a postdoctoral researcher at [Centrum Wiskunde & Informatica (CWI)](https://www.cwi.nl/en/).
 I am hosted by [Guido Schäfer](https://homepages.cwi.nl/~schaefer/) in the [Networks & Optimization (N&O)](https://www.cwi.nl/en/groups/networks-and-optimization/) group.
-I enjoy working on problems lying in the intersection of computer science and economics, with a particular interest in algorithmic mechanism design, auctions and pricing and online algorithms.
+I enjoy working on problems lying in the intersection of computer science and economics, with a particular interest in algorithmic mechanism design, auctions, and online algorithms.

 In 2023, I completed my PhD in the [Department of Informatics](https://www.dept.aueb.gr/en/cs) of [Athens University of Economics and Business](https://www.dept.aueb.gr/en/cs).
 I was very fortunate to be advised by [Vangelis Markakis](http://pages.cs.aueb.gr/~markakis/) and be part of the department's [Theory Group](http://pages.cs.aueb.gr/othersites/TheoryGroup/index.html).